smcclab/smc-course/_deliverables/02-demo-day.md

 Part of demo day is seeing what everyone else is working on and being able to give feedback & encouragement.
-To do this, everyone will fill out a short "peer feedback" sheet during the demo day (to be handed in at the end of the class---we'll distribute the feedback around).
+To do this, everyone will fill out a short "peer feedback" sheet during the demo day (to be handed in at the end of the class---we'll collate the responses and make sure everyone gets their feedback).

-You're not marking your classmates---you don't give a mark, and the feedback isn't incorporated into everyone's grades for the demo day presentation.
+You're not grading your classmates---you don't give a mark, and the feedback you give isn't incorporated into the grades.
 The purpose of the feedback is for you to help one another out in creating the best LENS performances you can, and perhaps to help you to reflect on what makes a compelling LENS performance.